NYSE to Commence Delisting Proceedings Against Allurion Technologies, Inc. (ALUR)

 ALUR / Common stock, par value $0.0001 per share

-NYSE Regulation has determined that the Company's Securities are no longer suitable for listing pursuant to Section 802.02 of the Listed Company Manual as the Company was unable to demonstrate that it had regained compliance with the applicable listing standard by the expiration of the maximum plan period.
-The Company had previously been deemed below compliance with the NYSE's continued listing standard in Section 802.01B of the Listed Company Manual requiring listed companies to maintain either (i) at least $50 million in stockholders' equity or (ii) at least $50 million in total market capitalization on a 30-trading day average basis.
+The Exchange previously announced on March 2, 2026 that the Company was no longer suitable for listing pursuant to Section 802.02 of the NYSE's Listed Company Manual as the Company was unable to demonstrate that it had regained compliance with the applicable listing standard in Section 802.01B of the NYSE's Listed Company Manual by the expiration of the maximum plan period.

-The Company has a right to a review of this determination by a Committee of the Board of Directors of the Exchange (the "Committee").
-The NYSE will announce the date on which the Company's Securities will be suspended from trading on the NYSE at such time as i) the Company does not request a review by the Committee within 10 business days of this notice, ii) the Company determines that it does not intend to appeal the delisting determination, iii) the subsequent review of the Committee determines that the trading in the Company's Securities should be suspended, or iv) there are other material developments.
-After the suspension announcement, the NYSE would then apply to the Securities and Exchange Commission to delist the Company's Securities.
+The Company has a right to a review of these determinations by a Committee of the Board of Directors of the Exchange.
+The NYSE will apply to the Securities and Exchange Commission to delist the Company's Securities upon completion of all applicable procedures, including any appeal by the Company of the NYSE Regulation staff's decisions.

 Contacts